 “It resonated with me, it resonated in ancient history, and people really seem to like it,” he says.
 “The nice thing about my owls is that as my work evolves I find that they can evolve along with it.
 So they don’t have to stay the same.”

 While some cultures view owls as bad luck or harbingers of death, others see them as symbols of wisdom.
 Those conflicting interpretations of owls appeal to Lebo—he likes to convey messages of hopefulness in his art, but also enjoys alluding to things beyond the physical world.

-“They sort of become a vehicle for something otherworldly, and it seems to resonate with people and touch people, and that’s a nice thing because it does it for me too,” he says.
+“Owls sort of become a vehicle for something otherworldly, and it seems to resonate with people and touch people, and that’s a nice thing because it does it for me too,” he says.

-“I was looking in a retrospective catalog of his work and he had two pages of cats that he did,” he says.
+“I was looking in a retrospective catalog of Picasso’s work and he had two pages of cats that he did,” he says.
 “I decided to really try to exhibit in my own small way the things I have learned from his work, and I started it through cats.”

 SUPPORTING THE CARE OF ANIMALS

 Lebo’s animal totems have been instrumental in inspiring the artist’s support of charitable non-profits and animal rights organizations.
 Lebo has raised funds for no-kill animal shelters in Miami and even worked with Giving a Hoot, a sanctuary located in Florida that aids injured birds, particularly owls.

 “One of the balances that I like to keep, especially since I’ve been able to make a living through my craft for so long is giving back and supporting different things beyond art that I believe in,” he says.

 If you’re interested in collecting the art of Lebo, contact our gallery consultants at (800) 521-9654 ext.
 4 or at firstname.lastname@example.org.